G36maid/electricity_monitor/README.md

 ---

-This `README.md` provides a clear overv of setting up and running your electricity monitoring system without including the actual code.
+This `README.md` provides a clear overview of setting up and running your electricity monitoring system without including the actual code.

 ### Potential Data Sources